Crystal Anthurium (Anthurium crystallinum) Indoor Care, Propagation, Problems and Solutions

 Use tepid, chlorine-free water as the plant is sensitive to chlorine and other chemicals dissolved in water.
 Avoid wetting the foliage as it can lead to fungal diseases.

-Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and eventual death of the plant.
+Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and eventual loss of the plant.

 Light Requirements

-Anthurium crystallinum grows best in bright, indirect light away from direct sunshine as it can scorch the leaves.
+Anthurium crystallinum grows best in bright indirect light (dappled light).
+Keep it away from direct sunshine as it can scorch the leaves.

 Rotate the pot regularly to ensure that the plant receives light on all sides for even growth.